bimoalfarrabi/laporan-laravel/README.md

         ```

 7.  **Start the Local Server:**

     ```bash
     php artisan serve
     ```

 8.  **Access the Application:**

     -   Open your web browser and navigate to the URL provided by `php artisan serve` (e.g., `http://127.0.0.1:8000`).

 9.  **Default Login Credentials:**

     -   **Superadmin:**
         -   Email: `superadmin@example.com`
         -   Password: `password`

+10. **Web Push Notification Setup:**
+    -   This project uses `laravel-notification-channels/webpush`.
+    -   Generate VAPID keys for browser notifications:
+        ```bash
+        php artisan webpush:vapid
+        ```
+    -   This will automatically append `VAPID_PUBLIC_KEY` and `VAPID_PRIVATE_KEY` to your `.env` file.
+    -   Ensure your application is served over HTTPS (or use localhost for testing) as Service Workers require a secure context.

 ## Learning Laravel